 No therapy can be performed without possible risks.
 Because of this, it’s important to understand what these potential variables are before beginning treatment.
 Group facilitators must review these risks thoroughly during the informed consent process with clients.
 If you have additional concerns, feel free to address them with the therapist directly.

-According to research, some of the common risks of group therapy include:8
+According to research, some of the common risks of group therapy for eating disorders include:11

 - Lack of therapist skill or competence